 Patrick J. Ahearn Endowed Scholarship Fund

-This fund allows for a scholarship to be awarded each year to an architecture student, with preference given to those from Levittown, N.Y., or Boston, Mass.
-(Patrick Ahearn FAIA serves on the Syracuse University Boston Regional Council, which is made up of University alumni and parents dedicated to raising the profile of the school within the region.)
+This fund, established by Patrick J. Ahearn ’73, allows for a scholarship to be awarded each year to an architecture student, with preference given to those from Levittown, N.Y., or Boston, Mass.
+Ahearn is a Syracuse University Trustee and serves on the Syracuse University Boston Regional Council and is a member of the Syracuse Architecture Advisory Board.

 Alfred L. Kaskel Endowed Scholarship